 Bash is our AI bot, trained to help you pass your exam.
 AI Generated Content may display inaccurate information, always double-check anything important.

-What does 'concurrent session usage' mean?
+What does 'concurrent session usage' mean in cybersecurity?

 Open an interactive chat with Bash